-Q: Can I control the order in which component_callbacks are executed?
+Q: Can I control the order in which plugins callbacks are executed?

 A: No it is not possible.

-Q: Can I find all the plugins implementing a component callback?
+Q: Can I find all the plugins implementing a callback?

-Q: How can I ensure the name for my component callback is unique?
+Q: How can I ensure the name for my new callback is unique?

-A: Only with grep and hope for the best.
+A: Check list of existing callbacks.
 Consider prefixing with the component name the callback is defined in - but existing code does not do this much.

-Q: Will my component_callback function be called even if my plugin is disabled?
+Q: Will my callback function be called even if my plugin is disabled?

 A: Yes - you must manually check if your own plugin is disabled before responding to a component callback.

 Q: I looked, there is no existing API I can use.
 How do I get a new one added to core?